Introduction

 Yoga originated thousands of years ago in ancient India.
 In fact, the roots of Yoga trace to the Indus Valley Civilization that existed around 3000 BC.
 Fast forward to the 19th century, Swami Vivekananda propagated this technique beyond Indian boundaries.
 It started a massive movement worldwide with countries accepting this exercise as a method for relieving stress and improving focus.

-In today’s competitive and fast-paced world, yoga practically finds applications in every aspect of our life.
-As per a recent survey, more than 53% of companies have incorporated yoga into their work schedule.
-This is because of the increased productivity and performance of the employees.
+In today’s competitive and fast-paced world, yoga practically finds applications in every aspect of our lives.
+According to a recent study, companies that implement wellness programs, report a 20% boost in employee productivity.
+By incorporating yoga at workplace, businesses can increase the productivity and performance of the employees.
 I am sure you would also have done yoga in some form or the other in your day-to-day schedule at your office.

 Let’s have a brief look at how yoga can contribute to improving your productivity.